 It can be a chance to better understand your child; to discover what matters to them, what creates connection and builds your child’s self-esteem – what does help, what doesn’t and what’s needed.

 You might also enjoy reading 7 Useful Tips on How to Build Self Esteem in Your Child

 These five tips are adapted from my new parenting book, (with copyright permission), “Baby and Toddler On Board – Mindful Parenting when a New Baby Joins the Family” and the foreword has been written by Jill Holtz, co-founder of MyKidsTime:

 “This is a warm, caring parenting book, one you will hug to yourself as you read! ”

 In my book you’ll discover three core principles, as well as helpful insights and practical tips, on how to respond to young children.
 And there’s a chapter on “How to have a ‘YES’ day”!
 You might also be intrigued by the model of Danish parenting that this book explores.

-You can preorder your Kindle copy on Amazon now!
+You can order your Kindle copy on Amazon now!